nus-cs2103-AY2526S1/ip/docs/README.md

 ## 💾 Where Your Data Lives

-- Goober stores tasks in a simple text file so they persist between runs:
+- Goober stores tasks in a simple ser file in the same directory it is in so they persist between runs:
-    - Default: `./data/goober.txt` (created automatically on first save)
+    - Default: `GooberTasks.ser` (created automatically on first save)
 - You can back up or sync this file like any other document.

 ---